Peterkrijgsman85/Peterkrijgsman85.github.io/README.md

 ## 🛠️ Personal projects
 ### **Building [Onlinebijbelverklaring.nl](https://onlinebijbelverklaring.nl)**
-_Complete online Multi Bible commentary webpage, powered by mkdocs_
+_Complete online Multi Bible commentary (Reformed position) webpage, powered by mkdocs_

 I started this project after doing a few pilot projects for documentation webpages with MkDocs as a basis.
 That’s how I got to know MkDocs.
 In the meantime, the website has grown into a large project.